-A temporary sediment barrier consisting of entrenched filter fabric stretched across and secured to supporting posts.
+► A temporary sediment barrier consisting of entrenched filter fabric stretched across and secured to supporting posts.

-- · Perimeter control: place barrier at downgradient limits of disturbance - · Sediment barrier: place barrier at toe of slope or soil stockpile - · Protection of existing waterways: place barrier at top of stream bank - · Inlet protection: place fence surrounding catch basins
+- Perimeter control: place barrier at downgradient limits of disturbance - Sediment barrier: place barrier at toe of slope or soil stockpile - Protection of existing waterways: place barrier at top of stream bank - Inlet protection: place fence surrounding catchbasins

-- Place posts 6' apart on center along contour (or use preassembled unit) and drive 2' minimum into ground.
-Excavate an anchor trench immediately up gradient of posts - Cut fabric to require width, unroll along length of barrier and drape over barrier.
-Secure fabric to mesh with twine, staples, or similar, with trailing edge extending into anchor trench - · Backfill trench over fabric to anchor - Fabric must have 85% minimum sediment removal efficiency
+- Place posts 6 feet apart on center along contour (or use preassembled unit) and drive 2 feet minimum into ground.
+Excavate an anchor trench immediately upgradient of posts. - Secure wire mesh (14 gage min.
+With 6 inch openings) to upslope side of posts.
+Attach with heavy duty 1 inch long wire staples, tie wires or hog rings. - Cut fabric to required width, unroll along length of barrier and drape over barrier.
+Secure fabric to mesh with twine, staples, or similar, with trailing edge extending into anchor trench. - Backfill trench over filter fabric to anchor.

-- Recommended maximum drainage area of 0.5 acre per 100 feet - Recommended maximum upgradient slope length of 150' - Recommended maximum uphill grade of 2:1 (50%) - · Recommended maximum flow rate of 0.5 cfs - · Ponding should not be allowed behind fence
+- Recommended maximum drainage area of 0.5 acre per 100 feet of fence - Recommended maximum upgradient slope length of 150 feet - Recommended maximum uphill grade of 2:1 (50%) - Recommended maximum flow rate of 0.5 cfs - Ponding should not be allowed behind fence

-- Inspect immedialty after any rainfall and at least daily during prolonged rainfall - Look for runoff bypassing ends of barriers or undercutting barriers - Repair or replace damaged areas of the barrier and remove accumulated sediment - Reanchor fence as necessary to prevent shortcutting - Remove accumulated sediment when it reaches 1/2 the height of the fence
+- Inspect immediately after any rainfall and at least daily during prolonged - Look for runoff bypassing ends of barriers or undercutting barriers. - Repair or replace damaged areas of the barrier and remove accumulated - Reanchor fence as necessary to prevent shortcutting. - Remove accumulated sediment when it reaches 1⁄2 the height of the fence.